djinn-ci/djinn/readme.md

 # Djinn

-Djinn is a continuous integration system that allows for running builds in Docker container and Linux VMs.
+Djinn is a continuous integration system that allows for running builds in Docker containers and Linux VMs.
 Builds can be run on the server, or they can be run offline using the offline runner.
 Each build is configured via a simple YAML manifest that describes how the build should be run, and what commands should be executed within the build.